eez-open/psu-firmware/readme.md

 - Local GUI control using TFT touch display
 - Remote control based on SCPI protocol
 - SD card support

-### Ownership and License

-The contributors are listed in CONTRIB.TXT.
-This project uses the GPL v3 license, see LICENSE.TXT.
-EEZ psu-firmware uses the [C4.1 (Collective Code Construction Contract)](http://rfc.zeromq.org/spec:22) process for contributions.
-To report an issue, use the [EEZ psu-firmware issue tracker](https://github.com/eez-open/psu-firmware/issues).

 ## Installation